Frost line (astrophysics): Current versus formation frost line

-Observations of the asteroid belt, located between Mars and Jupiter, suggest that the water snow line during formation of the Solar System was located within this region.
-The outer asteroids are icy C-class objects (e.g. Abe et al. 2000; Morbidelli et al. 2000) whereas the inner asteroid belt is largely devoid of water.
-This implies that when planetesimal formation occurred the snow line was located at around 2.7 AU from the Sun.
+Observations of the asteroid belt, located between Mars and Jupiter, suggest that the water frost line during formation of the Solar System was located within this region.
+The outer asteroids are icy C-class objects (e.g., Abe et al. 2000; Morbidelli et al. 2000) whereas the inner asteroid belt is largely devoid of water.
+This implies that when planetesimal formation occurred the frost line was located at around 2.7 AU from the Sun.

-For example, the dwarf planet Ceres with semi-major axis of 2.77 AU lies almost exactly on the lower estimation for water snow line during the formation of the Solar System.
+For example, the dwarf planet Ceres with semi-major axis of 2.77 AU lies almost exactly at the lower estimate for the water frost line during the formation of the Solar System.
 Ceres appears to have an icy mantle and may even have a water ocean below the surface.
+Water ice has been detected on the surface of 24 Themis that orbits the Sun at an average distance of 3.1 AU.

 Planet formation

 The lower temperature in the nebula beyond the frost line makes many more solid grains available for accretion into planetesimals and eventually planets.
 The frost line therefore separates terrestrial planets from giant planets in the Solar System.

 However, giant planets have been found inside the frost line around several other stars (so-called hot Jupiters).
 They are thought to have formed outside the frost line, and later migrated inwards to their current positions.
 Earth, which lies less than a quarter of the distance to the frost line but is not a giant planet, has adequate gravitation for keeping methane, ammonia, and water vapor from escaping it.
-Methane and ammonia are rare in the Earth's atmosphere only because of their instability in an oxygen-rich atmosphere that results from life forms (largely green plants) whose biochemistry suggests plentiful methane and ammonia at one time, but of course liquid water and ice, which are chemically stable in such an atmosphere, form much of the surface of Earth.
+Methane and ammonia are rare in the Earth's atmosphere only because of their instability in an oxygen-rich atmosphere that results from photosynthesis whose biochemistry suggests plentiful methane and ammonia at one time, but of course liquid water and ice, which are chemically stable in such an atmosphere, form much of the surface of Earth.